AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

   - Typically when effect hidden from analysis
   - Or input used only for debug
-  - Also the case for global variables of mode :code:`Proof_In`
+  - Also the case for global variables of mode :ada:`Proof_In`
   - Must be last line of flow dependencies

   .. code:: Ada